Tambacounda: Agriculture

-Tambacounda was a Mandinka town and trade center at the beginning of French colonization.
-With the railway came more intensive cultivation of grains and cotton by Wolof peoples seeking arable land.
-French colonial authorities made the town a major transport hub, and a number of buildings, including the rail station retain the colonial flavor.

 Administration

 Tambacounda is the capital of Tambacounda Department (which includes three administrative regions) and the large Tambacounda Region.

-Souty Touré, the current mayor, was formerly a government minister under Abdou Diouf, and was the founder of the Parti socialiste authentique (PSA) political party.
-The PSA has only one seat in the legislature, and Tambacounda is its political base.

 Sites of interest

 The Niokolo-Koba National Park lies just to the south of the town, and is famed for its wildlife.

 In 2003, the iron-framed rail station, the Hôtel de la Gare, and the colonial Préfecture building were placed on Senegal's list of Monuments historiques.